janakaras/visualizations-covid-vax-data/README.md

 # visualizations-covid-vax-data

+## Overview
-Project for Data Visualization Course @unibz.
-Visualizations of COVID-19 Vaccination data from all over the world.
+* Project for Data Visualization Course @unibz.
+* Visualizations of COVID-19 Vaccination data from all over the world.
+* In R using the ggplot library.
+* Check out the report here: